stallman-j/ekonomR/vignettes/basic-plotting.md

 For a country which is  *not* China, plot its greenhouse gas *consumption* (not territorial!) emissions over time with the following changes to your final product.

 - Edit the y axis labels to contain the appropriate units.
 They currently say `Emissions (units here)`.
-    -*Hint:* You may want to poke around in the [GCB](https://globalcarbonbudget.org/) page to figure out what the units should be.
+    -*Hint:* You may want to poke around in the [GCB page](https://globalcarbonbudget.org/) (the data page of which is [here](https://globalcarbonbudgetdata.org/latest-data.html) to figure out what the units should be.

 - Correct the caption to contain the correct data attribution.
 It should be something like "Emissions data from GCB (2023)."
 - Change the title to reflect that you're now plotting emissions from consumption.
 You should also make sure that the country you're listing in the title is the country that you show data for (note that we soft-coded that!).